BUZZ-Blimps/CatchingBlimp/Summer2023/README.txt

 This will get Ubuntu server on the pi

-The default ubuntu user name to log in to is: ubuntu, the passward is also: ubuntu after the first log in, the system will prompt a passward change, set it to: rasberry (or rasberrypi)
+The default ubuntu user name to log in to is: ubuntu, the passward is also: ubuntu after the first log in, the system will prompt a passward change, set it to: raspberrypi

 to change to username of the pi, reboot first
 	-- sudo reboot
+create a password for root:
+	-- sudo passwd root
 log in root:
 	username: root
-	password: the password you set to(rasberrypi)
+	password: the password you set to(raspberrypi)
 Then change the username to pi for the ubuntu user:
 	-- usermod -l pi ubuntu
 	-- groupmod -n pi ubuntu